Updated 7th May 2017

-Early caravans were typically 4-5 metres long, weighed 1000-1200 kg, had centre kitchens (and were thus centre-heavy).
-They were rarely towed above 80 km/h.
-A caravan nose weight of 7%-10% kept them reasonably stable.
+Early caravans were typically 4-5 metres long.
+They weighed 1000-1200 kg and had centre kitchens (and thus centre-heavy).
+Few were towed above 80 km/h.
+Keeping them reasonably stable required a nose weight of 7%-10%

-From the 1980s, however, particularly in Australia and USA, 4WDs (typically weighing 2-2.5 tonne) enabled longer and heavier caravans.
-Many well exceeded their tow vehicle’s weight.
-Most are towed at 110 km/h.
+From the 1980s, however, and particularly in Australia, 4WDs of 2-2.5 tonne led to longer and heavier caravans.
+Many such caravans well exceed their tow vehicle’s weight.
+Furthermore, many are towed at well over 100 km/h.

-A caravan’s weight, however, is less of an issue than its length, and how weight is distributed along such length – (the closer to the axle/s the better).
-The A-frame should carry no load, nor should anything heavy be at the rear.
-Personal loading should be similar.
+A caravan’s weight, however, is less of an issue than its length.
+And particularly where weight is distributed along that length.
+The closer it is to the axle/s the better.
+Ideally, the A-frame should carry no load.
+Furthermore (and most important) nothing heavy should be at its rear.
+In addition, personal loading should be likewise.

 If your caravan is like that, nose weight of 7% should suffice.

 The effect of weight depends on where it is located.
 Pic: original source unknown.

 The ongoing quest for reducing emissions specifically entails reducing tow vehicle weight.
 That, as a result, reduces allowable hitch weight.
 UK and EU caravan makers accordingly produce lighter caravans.
 Most weigh about 40% less per metre than local product.
 They have minimal end weight.
 This results in nose weight around 5%.
 Research, however, indicates that, for such caravans, 6-7% is preferable.

 In Australia, despite now lighter towing vehicles, most new caravans remain 6-7 metres long.
 They typically weigh 2 to 2.4 tonne unladen and end-heavy.
 To enable them to be towed by vehicles typically much lighter, unladen nose weights are, however, now around 5%.